yeyushengfan258/McMuse-circle/README.md

 ## Tencent Icon Theme
-A colorful design icon theme for linux desktops
+A colorful design icon theme for all linux desktops!

 ## Install